SelineSh/CSE15L-lab1/report5.md

 Part 2 - Reflection:

 I learned a lot about ```vim```.
 Previously I only knew how to use ```wq``` to save exit and ```i``` to modify.
 This made me not very like to use ```vim```.
-But then I realized that there are a lot of commands available.
-I realized that there are a lot of commands that can be used, and that using these commands can make it easier to use ```vim```, which I think will save me a lot of time if I need to use ```vim``` in my future courses.
+But then I realized that there are a lot of commands available that can be used, and that using these commands can make it easier to use ```vim```, which I think will save me a lot of time if I need to use ```vim``` in my future courses.